civitas-world/civitas-world.github.io/foundry-vtt.md

 The Museum of World Wonders in the beautiful city of Brackenport has hired two groups of unlikely heroes who alternate each week exploring the hidden conflicts in this homebrewed setting for 5th Edition D&D.

 ### Spelljammer Academy (private game) - No regular schedule
+A small band of adventurers on their way to sailing the Wildspace between the worlds must first deal with a far greater foe: school-based bureaucracy!
 Madcap hijinks and ships flying through space are the themes of this four-adventure series released by D&D Beyond.